History of United Kingdom–United States relations: 1783–1807: Role of Jay Treaty

-The final treaty settled some but not all of the issues.
-The Federalist Party called for the Senate to ratify the Jay treaty, but the Republican Party was strongly opposed.
-Led by Thomas Jefferson and James Madison, the Republicans strongly favored France and believed Britain was ideologically opposed to American values.
-Close ties with London would doom republicanism in America.
-President George Washington waited until the last moment then made the decisive intervention so the Treaty was ratified by exactly a 2/3 vote, and the necessary money was appropriated.
+The Federalist Party led by Alexander Hamilton was pro-British and it worked hard to ratify the Jay treaty.
+The new Republican Party was vehemently opposed.
+Led by Thomas Jefferson and James Madison, the Republicans strongly favored Revolutionary France and deeply distrusted reactionary Britain as a threat to American values of republicanism.
+President George Washington made the decisive intervention so the Treaty was ratified by exactly a 2/3 vote, and the necessary money was appropriated.
 The result was two decades of peace in a time of world war.
 The peace lasted until the Republicans came to power and Jefferson rejected a new treaty and began an economic attack on Britain.